RohanS14/torchVAE/README.md

 `python -m venv /path_to_your_cloned_repo/env`

+`python3.10 -m venv /path_to_your_cloned_repo/env`

 Then, activate the environment using `source env/bin/activate`.

 Install the requirements using You can install requirements using

 `pip install -r requirements.txt --no-cache-dir`.

+You will probably run into to issues installing PyTorch.
+Visit the Pytorch website to find the distribution matching your system.
+For the teapot server it should be:

+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

+Install any other packages that failed using `pip`.

 Now you can try training some models.